zeki-ozen/MobileAppDevelopment/mobile_final_project_EN.md

 In this course, **instead of a written final exam**, students are expected to develop a mobile application on a **self-chosen topic** and present it in class.

-Each student / group should develop a mobile app that:
+Each student should develop a mobile app that:

 - Aims to solve a real problem or address a concrete need,
 - Is in a runnable state,